NatTuck/khoury-ntuck/courses/2018/01/cs4550/guides/phoenix-install.md

 NVM.
 The versions of these packages available in the default Ubuntu repositories are too old - don't install them.

-PostgreSQL can be installed normally from the Ubuntu repositories.
+You should also install PostgreSQL.
+This can be installed normally from the Ubuntu repositories, packages are: postgresql postgresql-client libpq-dev